asaiyume/ip/README.md

 - `unmark <task_number>` - Mark a task as not done
 - `delete <task_number>` - Delete a task
 - `find <keyword>` - Search for tasks containing the keyword
+- `sort` - Sort all tasks alphabetically by description
 - `bye` - Exit the application

 ## Setup and Running